djorlando24/HRMFoam/README.md

 Currently NOT supported
 - Sigma Y with Large Eddy Simulation (Omega Eqn needs to be updated)

+#### HRMFoam_OFv24
+HRMFoam source code for ESI OpenFOAM.
+Supports:
+- Sigma Y with URANS (k-Epsilon, k-Omega)
+- Noncondensible gas transport
+- LES, but not with Sigma Y.
 As currently used on LCRC Improv cluster.

 #### HRMFoam_fe32